-This blog is where IT professionals all over the World find hands-on ready to use solutions for AWS cloud.
+This blog is where IT professionals all over the World find answers to their daily questions

 Terraform recipe – Managing Auto Scaling Groups & Load Balancers